 WS-Federation (which is short for Web Services Federation) is a protocol that can be used to negotiate the issuance of a token.
-You can use this protocol for your client applications (such as a Windows Identity Foundation-based app) and for identity providers (such as Active Directory Federation Services or Azure AppFabric Access Control Service).
+You can use this protocol for your applications (such as a Windows Identity Foundation-based app) and for identity providers (such as Active Directory Federation Services or Azure AppFabric Access Control Service).

-For Client Applications
+For Applications (Clients)

 You will need to configure the Relying Party, which can be done using the following metadata endpoint:

 You can also use the samlConfiguration object (available in rules) to configure claims sent via the SAML token, as well as other lower-level WS-Fed and SAML-P settings.